kubeomatic/k8s-timebomb/docs/README.md

 After a POD is expired, EPOCH number inferior to current EPOCH, the schedule will delete the expired POD and the replicaset will not be able to deploy new PODs with expired validity.

+You can warm up the app again by two methods.

+1. Redploy your app, so the mutation process can calculate a new validity based on the timer.
+2. Make a JsonPatch extending the validity annotation.

 ***

 ## Applicability